-We compare flash calculations and the proposed free-energy minimization technique in numerical simulations.
-The numerical calculations provided by Helmholtz and Gibbs minimization algorithms are identical and differ in computation time.
-The Gibbs minimization algorithm gives advantages in computation time since it allows to reduce the dimension of discretized space of independent variable in comparison with Helmholtz energy minimization.
-Thus, the results presented in this paragraph are provided based on the minimization of Gibbs energy.
-Let us start with binary mixtures, the experimental parameters of which are known.
+Flash calculations and the proposed free-energy minimization technique were compared in numerical simulations.
+The numerical calculations provided by the Helmholtz and Gibbs minimization algorithms are identical and differ in computation time.
+The Gibbs minimization algorithm has an advantage in its computation time since it makes it possible to reduce the dimension of the discretized space of an independent variable in comparison to the Helmholtz energy minimization.
+Thus, the results presented in this Section are provided based on the minimization of Gibbs energy.
+To proceed, the binary mixtures are considered, the experimental parameters of which are known.

-As discussed above, flash calculations result in K-values that are considered to be corresponding to the system vapor-liquid equilibrium.
-In addition to the set of K-values, we obtain mole fractions and compositions of the equilibrated phases.
+As discussed above, flash calculations result in K-values that are considered to correspond to the system vapor-liquid equilibrium.
+In addition to the set of K-values, mole fractions and compositions of the equilibrated phases are obtained.
 Thus, we can present the calculation results, for example, in the form of a pressure-composition phase diagram.
-Figure 4.6(a) demonstrates the pressure-composition phase diagram for the methane ethane binary mixture obtained by flash calculations (the methane-ethane mixture considered at a temperature of 250 K).
+Figure 4.6 (a) demonstrates the pressure-composition phase diagram for the Methane- Ethane binary mixture obtained by flash calculations (the Methane-Ethane mixture was considered at a temperature of 250 K).
 The component parameters (critical temperature, critical pressure, acentric factor, BIC, etc.) correspond to the tables in Appendix A in (Danesh 1998).
-We use PR EOS in our simulation.
-Color in Figure 4.6(a) gives the information on the calculated mole fraction of vapor: dark red color represents pure vapor phase without liquid; dark blue color represents pure liquid phase without vapor.
+We use PR EOS in our simulations.
+The color in Figure 4.6 (a) gives information on the calculated mole fraction of vapor: dark red represents the pure vapor phase without liquid; dark blue color represents the pure liquid phase without vapor.
 The multicolor transition from dark blue to dark red corresponds to the two-phase region and represents the evaporation process.
-White circles in the diagram demonstrate experimental data, which show the boundaries of the two-phase region (Davalos et al. 1976).
+The white circles in the diagram demonstrate experimental data, which show the boundaries of the two-phase region (Davalos et al., 1976).
 The calculated boundaries of the two-phase region are shown by a thin white line in Figure 4.6 (a).